tmgoncalves/CloudConnect/README.md

 # CloudConnect
-This repository has the purpose to test the connect between CloudConnect and Github.
+This repository has the purpose to test the connection between CloudConnect and Github.